selwynpolit/d9book/book/actions.md

 With the Actions module, you can create a customized workflow that can be triggered by a specific event.
 For example, when a user submits a form on your website, you can trigger an action to send an email notification to the site administrator.
 You can also chain multiple actions together to create complex workflows.

 The Actions module provides a user-friendly interface for defining and managing actions.
-You can create custom actions using PHP code or use pre-defined actions provided by Drupal core or contributed modules.
+You can create custom actions using PHP code (see below) or use pre-defined actions provided by Drupal core or contributed modules.
 The module also provides a way to organize and categorize actions, making it easy to find and use them in your workflows.

-In summary, the Actions module in Drupal 9 provides a powerful and flexible way to automate tasks on your website by defining actions and triggers, allowing you to create customized workflows that improve your site's functionality and user experience. - ChatGPT (and a minor tweak on my part.)
+TL;DR: The Actions module provides a powerful and flexible way to automate tasks on your website by defining actions and triggers, allowing you to create customized workflows that improve your site's functionality and user experience. - ChatGPT (with minor tweaks on my part.)